babarot/dotfiles/etc/docs/setup-mac.md

 cat ~/.ssh/id_rsa.pub | pbcopy
 ```

+Next,

 1. Go to https://github.com/settings/ssh/new
 2. Paste the public key to the text area
 3. Confirm to OK or not: `ssh -T git@github.com`

 <img width="400" alt="" src="https://user-images.githubusercontent.com/4442708/222950511-ec47abf9-f307-497d-83eb-7907524d9868.png">

+Let's check the connectivity for your GitHub account is working.
+It goes well if your account name is just displayed.

 ```console
 $ ssh -T git@github.com